goldfirere/cs113/labs/01_install/lab.md

 }
 ```

    Be very careful about punctuation and capitalization here.
-Java is very sensitive
+Java is sensitive
    to these details!

 13. The program is now ready to run.
 Run it as an applet by clicking the "play" button